salsa-rs/salsa/examples/hello_world/README.md

 The `HelloWorldDatabase` trait has one supertrait:
 `salsa::Database`.
-If we were defining more query groups in our application, and we wanted to invoke some of those queries from within this query group, we might list those query groupes here.
+If we were defining more query groups in our application, and we wanted to invoke some of those queries from within this query group, we might list those query groups here.
 You can also list any other traits you want, so long as your final database type implements them (this lets you add custom state and so forth to your database).